 Should I use a robo-advisor if I need to be consoled when I lose money?

-The final verdict: I would use one!
+The final verdict: I would use a robo-advisor!

 I would use a robo-advisor if I was just starting out for five reasons: